All articles

 • Ansal API: Limited Sohna Road presence; mixed delivery record

 • Small/mid-tier developers in Sectors 95+: Many are first-time or low-track-record builders.
-Verify financials, escrow accounts, and prior project completion.
+Verify financials, escrow accounts, and prior project completion

 Sohna Road advantages: